CN Tower

 So just how tall is the CN Tower?
 At 1818 feet the CN Tower was the tallest freestanding structure in the world when it was first completed back in 1975 until 2007 when the Burj Khalifa Skyscraper in Dubai surpassed it.

 From the 1136 foot LookOut you will enjoy a 360° unobstructed view of the city of Toronto and the beautiful lakeshore area below.
 One level down at 1122 feet you may feel your knees go wobbly if you brave a walk on the 256 square foot Glass Floor.
 At this level you will also experience the Outdoor Observation Area.
 For an additional charge you can take another elevator up to the 1465 foot level SkyPod, an even higher viewpoint of the city.
-There is also a theatre currently featuring a 15 minute film called The Red Rocket which takes you on an immersive journey showcasing the electric streetcars that have provided transportation in the city since 1890.
 For some fine dining with a spectacular 360° view you may want to try the revolving restaurant located above the LookOut at 1151 feet.

 At nighttime you can enjoy the spectacular lighting that accentuates the tower from bottom to top.
 The energy efficient LED lighting is normally red and white to celebrate Canada, but changes on some nights to commemorate or celebrate special occassions, holidays or events.
 There is also a brief light show at the top of the tower for a few minutes at the top of each hour.
 Of course, the lighting can be enjoyed from any vantage point in the city that you can see the tower from.